 Lawd, why don't pillows ever stay white 'n fluffy?
 If yours are that old dingy pale yellow color, soak them in the washing machine, two at a time.
 Then pour a couple of capfuls of hydrogen peroxide and white vinegar to your machine's drum and wash them in a light cycle.
 That should whiten them right on up.
 As far as the fluffy part goes, before throwing yours in the trash and getting another set, why not toss them into your dryer on low for about 10 minutes?
 Sometimes, that's all that's needed to spruce them back up a bit.
 Word on the street is, if you put a tennis ball into the dryer as well, it will help to pound out any lumps that your pillows may have.

-5. Put Some Lemons in Your Dishwasher
+5. Put Some Lemons in Your Dishwasher to Clean

 Is your dishwasher giving your glasses that spotty look?
 Oftentimes, that's due to nothing more than calcium deposits.
 A simple workaround is to cut up a few slices of lemon and let them go through your next washing cycle.
 Your glasses should come out crystal clear if you do.

-6. Use Mineral Oil on Your Stove
+6. Use Mineral Oil to Degrease Your Stove

 Is your stovetop all sticky 'n stuff?
 It might sound odd but the way to actually get the stuck-on oil off is to put some mineral oil on it.
 Literally pour a little bit of mineral oil on the area that you want to clean up, let it sit for a couple of minutes and use a cleaning rag to remove the stickiness.
 It tends to glide off even faster if you warm the mineral up a bit first.